4 Baby Exercises That Help Infants Build Strength Safely

-“The more physical activity that you can do with an infant, the more opportunities the infant will have to develop a strong foundation of physical skills,” says Dr. Stephen Sanders, professor in the College of Education at the University of South Florida and author of Encouraging Physical Activity in Infants.
-“Children learn about their bodies and environment by moving, and the more they can be physically active the better.”
+“The more physical activity that you can do with an infant, the more opportunities the infant will have to develop a strong foundation of physical skills,” says Stephen Sanders, Ed.D., professor in the College of Education at the University of South Florida and author of Encouraging Physical Activity in Infants.
+“Children learn about their bodies and environment by moving, and the more they can be physically active, the better.”

 For infants, movement and exploration are essential for building a strong foundation for childhood and beyond.
 “What we know from research is that infants and toddlers who develop a strong base of motor skills tend to use those skills to be physically active as adults,” Sanders says.
 “Children who do not acquire these motor skills will likely experience difficulty in engagement in physical activity throughout life.”

 There is reciprocity between physical activity and motor skills.
 As the competency of an infant’s motor skills increase, Sanders says, so does their increased participation in activity.
 That increased participation feeds back into increasingly developed motor skills.
-This is all interlinked with other critical functions such as hearing, vision and spatial perception all of which benefit from frequent and repeated practice.
+This is all interlinked with other critical functions such as hearing, vision, and spatial perception — all of which benefit from frequent and repeated practice.

 Another way to get a baby to practice balance is to hold them high up on the parent’s shoulder.
-With less of Dad to hold on to for support, the kid will rely on their own strength to support themselves and to look around at the world.
+With less of dad to hold on to for support, the kid will rely on their own strength to support themselves and to look around at the world.